-4023 DIGITAL DESIGN SEMINAR
+4023 DIGITAL DESIGN CAPSTONE

-This studio course is the first of the culminating studio classes for the Digital Design degree.
-The course will guide the student in the production of a senior level portfolio of works from the various design disciplines that the degree integrates.
-The course portfolio should exemplify a thorough understanding of each of the areas of design, and the execution of those concepts / tools into finished work.
+This studio course will guide the student in the production of a senior-level portfolio of works from the various design disciplines that the degree integrates.
+The course portfolio should exemplify a thorough understanding of each of the areas of design, and the execution of those concepts/ tools into finished work.
 This course will also help the student on the professionalism of their oral presentation, and deployment of their undergraduate portfolio.